DVMProject/dvmhost/README.md

   --                          stop handling options
 ```

-## Conference Bridge FNE

-The DVMHost project will also build `dvmfne` which is a simple conference bridge style FNE.
-This FNE uses its own configuration file (see `fne-config.example.yml`).

-The conference bridge FNE is a simplistic FNE, meant for simple single-master small-scale deployments.
-It, like the full-scale FNE, defines rules for available talkgroups and manages calls.
-Unlike the full-scale FNE, the conference bridge FNE does not have multi-system routing or support multiple masters.
-It can peer to other FNEs, however, unlike full-scale FNE the conference bridge FNE does not have provisioning for talkgroup mutuation (i.e. talkgroup number rewriting, where on System A TG123 routes to System B TG456), all TGs must be one to one across peers.

-The conference bridge FNE is meant as an easier alternative to a full-scale FNE where complex routing or multiple masters are not required.

-## Build Notes
+## Project Notes

 - The installation path of "/opt/dvm" is still supported by the CMake Makefile (and will be for the forseeable future); after compiling, in order to install to this path simply use: `make old_install`.
 - The installation of the systemd service is also still supported by the CMake Makefile, after using `make old_install`, simply use: `make old_install-service`.

-- The old RPi 1, 2 or 3 cross-compile *requires* a downloaded copy of ASIO pointed to with the `-DWITH_ASIO=/path/to/asio`.
+- After compilation the CMake build system has a configuration to generate tarball payload packages using `make tarball`.
+This will generate a tarball package, the tarball package contains the similar pathing that the `make old_install` would generate.

+- For maximize size reduction before performing a `make install`, `make old_install` or `make tarball` it is recommended to run `make strip` to strip any debug symbols or other unneeded information from the resultant binaries.

 - By default when cross-compiling for old RPi 1 using the Debian/Ubuntu OS, the toolchain will attempt to fetch and clone the tools automatically.
 If you already have a copy of these tools, you can specify the location for them with the `-DWITH_RPI_ARM_TOOLS=/path/to/tools`
 - For old RPi 1, 2 or 3 using Debian/Ubuntu OS install the standard ARM embedded toolchain (typically "arm-none-eabi-gcc" and "arm-none-eabi-g++").
-  1. Switch to "/opt" and checkout `https://github.com/raspberrypi/tools.git`.
+The CMake build system will automatically attempt to clone down the compilation tools, if you already have the RPI_ARM compilation tools installed use the instructions the above bullet to point to them (this will prevent CMake from attempting to clone the compilation tools).
 - The old RPi 1, 2 or 3 builds do not support the TUI when cross compiling.
-If you require the TUI on these platforms, you have to build the dvmhost directly on the target platform vs cross compiling.
+If you require the TUI on these platforms, you have to build the project directly on the target platform vs cross compiling.

-There is an automated process to generate a tarball package if required as well, after compiling simply run: `make tarball`.
-This will generate a tarball package, the tarball package contains the similar pathing that the `make old_install` would generate.
+- If you have old configuration files, missing comments or new parameters, there is a tool provided in the "tools" directory of the project called `config_annotator.py` this is a Python CLI tool designed to compare an existing configuration file against the example configuration file and recomment and add missing parameters (along with removing illegal/invalid parameters).
+It is recommended to backup your existing configuration file before running this tool on it. *This tool is only designed for the `dvmhost` configuration file, and no other configuration file!*

 ## Security Warnings

 It is highly recommended that the REST API interface not be exposed directly to the internet.
 If such exposure is wanted/needed, it is highly recommended to proxy the dvmhost REST API through a modern web server (like nginx for example) rather then directly exposing dvmhost's REST API port.

-## Raspberry Pi Preparation
+## Raspberry Pi Preparation Notes

 Some extra notes for those who are using the Raspberry Pi, default Raspbian OS or Debian OS installations.
 You will not be able to flash or access the STM32 modem unless you do some things beforehand.